Trailing Petunias – The Ultimate Growing Guide

-We suggest starting with a good all-rounder such as Miracle-Gro soluble universal fertiliser which has a high concentration of nitrogen which is perfect for encouraging long trails.
+I suggest starting with a good all-rounder such as Miracle-Gro soluble universal fertiliser, which has a high concentration of nitrogen and is perfect for encouraging long trails.

-As the season goes on, you can swap the occasional feed with a fertiliser with a higher ratio of Phosphorus if you find the petunias are somewhat leggy and producing small or few blooms.
+As the season goes on, you can swap this for a fertiliser with a higher ratio of Phosphorus if you find the petunias are somewhat leggy and producing small or few blooms.

 Are there any alternatives to fertilisers?

 If you don’t want to use regular fertilisers, try seaweed extract organic fertiliser.

 I tested seaweed extract back in 2018 by using it on all my annual plants for an entire year and I had great results: